An Insight into the Certified Red Team Operator 2021 Course

-I passed the Red Team Operator (RTO) exam in December 2021 after going through the updated RTO course and labs.
+I passed the Red Team Operator (RTO) exam after going through the updated RTO course and labs.
 The RTO course covers red team principles such as adversary simulation, command and control and OPSEC considerations, while also focusing on internal penetration testing such as Active Directory attacks.
 This post will cover the prerequisites, course, labs, exam and tips that I used to take on the updated RTO exam.

 The prerequisites of the course include a basic understanding of the below: